Organizing Your Personal Documents – Can you go without it?

 - Property deeds and surveys

-If you have a family you know that you’ll need to keep track of all the personal documents for each member of the family and often it’s necessary to purchase more than one document container guarantee that all your important papers are in safe “hands” (storage).
+If you have a family you know you’ll need to keep track of all the personal documents for each member of the family and often it’s necessary to purchase more than one document container to guarantee that all your important papers are in safe “hands” (storage).

-But what documents should we keep in this safe?
+But what documents should we keep in this container?
 I find it makes it easier to decide which documents require protection when I consider the effect of the loss, should it occur.

 Where can you find them?

 These are available in a wide range of sizes and widths and most offer dust and mold-free containers and secure covers with grip locks and tote handles for easier transport.
 Whew!

-In our family I have a folder for each of us and in them I have from copy of our Driver’s License to our Birth Certificates.
-I use tabbed dividers that make it easy to locate the name and I use Cathy Anderson’s filing system from JOYS.
+In our family, I have a folder for each of us and in them, I have a scan and a certified copy of all essential documents.
+I use tabbed dividers that make it easy to locate the name and I use color-coded hanging files.

-Diverting a little on the original use of personal documents containers… but I also recommend and make use of our document container to save original pictures of my family as well as back ups of our photos and of course, our tax records.
+Diverting a little on the original use of personal documents containers… but I also recommend and make use of our document container to save original pictures of my family as well as backups of our photos and of course, our tax records.